MerrickMath/Div34Math/index.md

 ---

 <!--- ### MATH 20-1 SECTION  ### --->
-Welcome to our Grade 8 course page.
+Welcome to our MATH course page.
 Here you will find important dates, class materials and more.
-Please remember to frequently check this page for updates.
+Please remember to check this page for updates.

 <!--- To access the schoology page use this code: HRGC-TB6H-K38HK. --->